RezaShahrestani/programme/courses/Foundation/intro-to-javascript/week2/assignment.md

 - [ ] [Iterate with javascript for loops](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/iterate-with-javascript-for-loops/)
 - [ ] [Iterate through an array with a for loop](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/iterate-through-an-array-with-a-for-loop/)

-Please add your freecodecamp username as answer for this exercise!
+Please add your freeCodeCamp username as answer for this exercise!

 ## Step 3: Smart-ease - Goes Global!